 3. Passing the board examination with a pass rate of 80 percent or higher

-ACMSS is a Sponsoring Organization for Academic Accreditation with Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+ACMSS is the Sponsoring Organization for Academic Accreditation with Commission on Accreditation of Allied Health Education Programs (CAAHEP).